 If you have time, you should also consider taking a day trip to one of Hangzhou, Suzhou, or even Nanjing.
 They’re all incredible cities and are very accessible from Shanghai via high-speed rail.
 Here are some awesome things to do in Suzhou if you end up visiting it.

 21 – Stay near The Bund: I stayed at the Blue Mountain International Youth Hostel for its location.
 East Nanjing Road and the Bund are the most popular tourist areas in Shanghai, and the hostel is less than a ten-minute walk from both.
 An awesome and affordable place to stay in Shanghai.

-23 – Stay within the city walls: Most of the main sites (other than the terracotta warriors) are inside the city walls, so choose a place to stay located inside the walls.
+23 – Stay within the city walls: Most of the main sites (other than the terracotta warriors) are inside the city walls, so find a place to stay that is inside of the walls.
 I stayed at the Hantang Inn and loved it.
-There’s a delicious and cheap BBQ restaurant right across the street that I ate at a few too many times 🙂
+There’s a delicious and cheap BBQ restaurant right across the street that everyone would eat at for dinner.

 Backpacking Hong Kong

 26 – You need to consider your Chinese Visa: To enter Hong Kong, you have to “leave” China (on your passport).
-This means that if you have a single-entry Chinese visa, you won’t be able to enter again without getting a new one.
-If you still want to spend more time in China, consider skipping Hong Kong and visiting Guangzhou and Shenzhen.
+This means that if you have a single-entry Chinese visa, you won’t be able to re-enter China without getting a new visa.
+If you still want to spend more time in China, consider skipping Hong Kong and visiting Guangzhou and Shenzhen instead.

 27 – Chengdu is China’s coolest city: Chengdu is my favourite city in China.
-It has a relaxing atmosphere along with really cool arts and cafe scenes, making it a very pleasant city to hang out in.
+It has a relaxing atmosphere along with really cool arts and cafe scenes, making it a very pleasant place to hang out in.
 Throughout my different trips to China, I’ve spent a couple of weeks there in total.

-I recommend the Flipflop Hostel – it has a great downtown location and friendly staff.
+In Chengdu, I recommend staying at the Flipflop Hostel – it has a great downtown location and friendly staff.